Emir Batur Albayrak: 2024

 in Doha, Qatar.
 In the 400 m freestyle, and the 1500 m freestyle events, he failed to advance to the final.
 At the Open water swimming competitions of the same championships, he finished the 5 km event on the 18th place, and ranked in the 10 km event on the 27th place.
 He and his three teammates finished the Team event on the 16th place.

 Albayrak received a quota for participation at the 2024 Summer Olympics in Paris, France.
 He competed in the 1500 m freestyle, and failed to advance to the finals.
 He did not finish the marathon 10 km event.
+He became the World Champion in the 7.5 km event in the 16–17 age category at the World Junior Open Water Swimming Championships held in Italy.

 Personal life

 Emir Batur Albayrak was born on 7 June 2007.
 He is a high school student at Doğa Schools in Antalya.